Alternatives to animal testing

 Computer models of the heart, lungs, kidneys, skin, digestive and musculoskeletal systems already exist.
 They can be used to conduct virtual experiments based on existing information and mathematical data.

-Rapid advances in technology have allowed for the development of sophisticated scanning machines and recording techniques that can be used to safely study human volunteers.
+Advances in technology have allowed for the development of sophisticated scanning machines and recording techniques that can be used to study human volunteers safely.

 Brain imaging machines that can ‘see’ inside the brain can be used to monitor the progression and treatment of brain disease.
 They can help researchers understand the causes by comparing with healthy volunteers.